 Most importantly, you must provide your doctors’ information and work history.
 You should provide all of the doctors you’ve seen since you stopped working or became unable to work.
 Medical information should also include any emergency room visits or hospital admissions.
 Additionally, you must provide your work history.
 Social Security only asks for jobs you’ve done in the last 15 years.

 Getting approved for disability benefit by cooperating with Social Security

 You need to cooperate with Social Security to be approved for disability benefit, should go to any medical appointments Social Security schedules.
 You will have forms to complete.
 These forms ask questions about your daily activities.
 They also ask for additional information about your past work.
 Often, Social Security will deny you if you don’t complete these forms.
 They will also deny you if you don’t go to any medical examinations.
-Additionally, you want to give Social Security a clear description of your past work.
+Correspondingly, you want to give Social Security a clear description of your past work.
 Social Security may deny your case if they don’t categorize your past work properly.